ClickCease

 Let buyers bring in their whole inspection squad.
 The more they know upfront, the fewer surprises later.

 Professional inspectors, contractors, and maybe even their handy uncle who “knows about these things” will crawl through your house looking for problems.
-This actually works in your favor because transparency builds trust.
+This works in your favor because transparency builds trust.

 Note, though, that you have to be organized before inspections start.
 Look up any paperwork about your house.
 Yes, that involves receipts for that furnace repair, warranty info for the water heater, or records of that roof patch job from two years ago.